 - CD's and DVD's.

-- Non-recyclable waste (please be aware this waste goes to landfill).
+- Non-recyclable waste (please be aware this waste may go to landfill).

-- Mattresses (maximum 2 mattresses) - only one visit per month is permitted.
+- Mattresses (maximum 2 mattresses) - only one visit per month (no return visit within 28 days) is permitted.
 Amounts over this limit are charged at £12 per mattress.